yfernando/terraform-aws-demo/README.md

 ```
     subnets = [aws_subnet.CM_subnet_private[count.index].id]
 ```

+Running ecs service with the desired count of tasks.

 ![Running ecs service](./image/running_ecs_service.jpeg)

 ## Some links to resources that helped me to do this demo.
 Thanks!